exogenesys/parachute/README.md

 - Allow connecting to mainnet
 - Allow connecting via custom RPC Nodes
+- Use signAllTransaction and allow signing using external wallet
 - Estimate and show how much SOL you'd need to do an airdrop
 - Integrate with https://github.com/saber-hq/merkle-distributor
 - Fetch wallet address which hold a certain SPL token